 Suppose that one lived in an economy with different amounts of drill presses, railroad cars, office chairs, computer printers, and so on.
 We live in such an economy.
 Now, what if the amounts of some or all of those things changed?
 How would we know if we then had "more capital" or "less capital" than we do now?
-The Cambridge Controversies were, at their core, a disagreement between the American Keynesians (mostly at MIT, whom I am now referring to as the orthodox left) and the British Keynesians (mostly at Cambridge, the heirs of whom constitute the heterodox left), over the question of whether there is a coherent way to measure capital, such that it can be reduced to a single number.
+The Cambridge Controversies were, at their core, a disagreement between the American Keynesians (mostly at MIT, whom I am now referring to as the orthodox left) and the British Keynesians (mostly at Cambridge, the heirs of whom constitute the heterodox left) over the question of whether there is a coherent way to measure capital, such that it can be reduced to a single number.

 Why is that such a difficult question?
 After all, we think we can measure labor by "hours worked," even though we know that there are different qualities and types of labor effort.
 It turns out, however, that even measuring labor in that way is problematic, and the additional complications in measuring capital make matters worse.
 One cannot measure all capital goods by their original cost, their replacement cost, by their inflation-adjusted cost, or any other dollar-denominated cost, because all of those measures are affected by changes in the amounts of capital in the economy.
 So the American side of the debate tried to build a measuring rod that would be independent of what it purports to measure.

 They failed.
 Not only did they fail, but their leader admitted it openly and unreservedly.
-In a famous 1966 article that essentially concluded the debate, Paul Samuelson wrote that his side had lost the debate.
+In a famous 1966 article that essentially concluded the debate, Paul Samuelson wrote that his side had lost.
 Their attempt to claim that capital could consistently be measured had failed, and thus "production functions" -- which presume the ability to measure capital and labor coherently -- make no sense as a matter of economic theory.

 Part of what angered Galbraith was Piketty's casual mischaracterization of the Cambridge Controversies, including the claim that the American side's use of production functions "definitively carried the day" in the 1970's.
 This is true only in the sense that the American side (Samuelson himself honorably excluded) simply chose to act as if they had won the capital debate.
 They "carried the day" by sheer force, deciding that they would act as if the winning side had made merely an academic point that has no significance.